ItelligenceTurkeyAnalytics/Data-Management-Security-Case/README.md

 ## Documentation

 [Documentation](https://linktodocumentation)
-I'm adding this as a template too incase we create a pdf folder as a Documentation.
+I'm adding this as a template to let you see the documentation in the pdf format.

 ## Authors